 How to Define Influence in Social Media in 140 characters

-In a report published in 2011, Brian Solis and VOCUS proposed their own definition of influence as, “…the ability to cause effect, change behaviour and drive measurable outcomes.”
+In a report, Brian Solis and VOCUS proposed their own definition of influence as, “…the ability to cause effect, change behaviour and drive measurable outcomes.”
 They also asked respondents to identify influence in social media in less than 140 characters.
 They listed the 25 most interesting answers.
 Here are a few:

 – The ability to inspire others to develop their abilities;

 – Build a level of confidence that will encourage others to make the best possible decisions.

 And, my personal favourite: